cloudbank-project/cb-resources/docs/patterns/gateways.md

 - Encouraging cloud-native, storage-adjacent computation
 - Taking advantage of cheaper object storage, which can be binned and discounted based on frequency of access.
-- Taking advantage of vendor-specific discount programs for publically hosted scientific data
+- Taking advantage of vendor-specific discount programs for publicly hosted scientific data

 The rest of this article will go into these strategies in detail.